jking100/JJT_UTSA_Hackathon_2024/Intermediate/README.md

-Write up detailing section 2.4.1

-**task:**

-*“Visit Journey North and create a map displaying the number of monarch*

-*butterfly sightings by county.
-Since the dataset only includes city and state*

-*information, use an LLM API to programmatically infer the county from*

-*the city.”*

-**High level summary:**

 In order to link a US county to each of the monarch sightings obtained from Journey North, we used a LLM programmatically as suggested in the problem statement.
 Three python scripts were created to complete this task.